 Generally, the swift programming playground editor will contain two portions like as shown below.
-The left portion of editor is to write the code and right side portion is used to see the result of coding.
+The left portion of the editor is to write the code and the right side portion is used to see the result of coding.

 //: playground - noun: a place where people can play

-If you observe above sample code it’s following some basic structure like first comments, import class then required keywords for coding.
+If you observe the above sample code it’s following some basic structure like first comments, import class then required keywords for coding.
 Now we will see the basic building blocks of Swift programming language.

 The declaration of comments like as shown below